tamiespinosa/surfs_up/README.md

 ## <a name="OverviewProject"></a>Overview of Project

-The purpose of this project is to analyze the weather in the island of Oahu Hawaii to see if a shop called 'Surf n Shake' would be successful.
-This place would sell icecream and rent surfboards.
-For this purpose we will analyze the weather data collected by 9 different stations and stored in a SQLite data base [[1]](#1)
+This project analyzes the weather in the island of Oahu Hawaii to see if a shop called 'Surf n Shake' would be successful.
+The shop place would sell icecream and rent surfboards.
+We will analyze the weather data collected by 9 different stations and stored in a SQLite data base [[1]](#1).
+We analyzed the data using Python's SQLAlchemy Library [[2]](#2).

 ### <a name="purpose"></a>Purpose

-We answered these questions using Python SQLAlchemy Library [[2]](#2).
+The pupose of this analysis is to collect the weather data for the months of June and December for a period of seven years.
+We will use there two months as samples of the behavior for the summer and winter months.
+We will then summarize the results by collecting some basic statistical data for those months.

 ## <a name="Results"></a>Results